google/WebFundamentals/src/content/en/updates/2015/04/DOM-attributes-now-on-the-prototype-chain.md

     }

-Chrome 43 onwards will not serialize the properties that are on defined on the protoype and you will be returned an empty object.
+Chrome 43 onwards will not serialize the properties that are on defined on the prototype and you will be returned an empty object.

     > JSON.stringify(subscription);